mezeitamas/brokenrobot.xyz/content/posts/url-redirect-with-amazon-cloudfront-and-amazon-route-53/index.md

     - hosting
 ---

-In this blog post we will discover how to implement a consitent, SEO friendly URL structure for a personal website, using URL redirection with Amazon CloudFront and Route 53.
+In this blog post we will discover how to implement a consitent, SEO friendly URL structure, focusing on using the **www** subdomain over the apex domain, for a personal website, using URL redirection with Amazon CloudFront and Route 53.

 Before we dive deep into this topic, let's check a little bit of context: